MicrosoftTCE/translator-intro/README.md

 - a website serving as an introductory page to Translator
 - userscripts that modify the behavior of Translator

+The intended scenario is for users to begin at this website, make a language selection, be redirected to Translator, then be redirected back to this website when the Translator session ends.

 # Website

 ## Setup